pkra/peterkrautzberger.org/src/posts/2012/2012-04-08-rapid-idempotent-ultrafilters.md

   Thank you for your kind words, Neil.
   I hope I can clarify any questions you may have about the other result.
 * **David Fernandez**, 2013/10/17
   Hi Peter!
 I just went through your proof that strongly summable ultrafilters are rapid (the one that you uploaded to the arXiv).
 There's a little detail that bothers me, and it's your way of phrasing Theorem 1, which is a result of Blass and Hindman.
-It seems to me that you do need to explicitly state that the sequence $x_n$ given by this Theorem satisfies $x_n&gt;\sum_{k&lt;n}x_k$ for every $n$ (you do so here in the blog post, but not in the arXiv paper).
-Because afterwards, in the proof of Theorem 3 (which is the same proof that appears here), once you&#039;ve got your sequence $y_k$ (it&#039;s also worth noting that we assume $y_k$ is increasing, by the way), you&#039;re implicitly using the fact that if $k&lt;l$ then $x_n-\mathrm{max}(y_k)&lt;x_n-\mathrm{max}(y_l)$ (i.e. that bigger members of the sequence $y_k$ must have bigger $x_n$-maximum).
+It seems to me that you do need to explicitly state that the sequence $x_n$ given by this Theorem satisfies $x_n < \sum_{k < n}x_k$ for every $n$ (you do so here in the blog post, but not in the arXiv paper).
+Because afterwards, in the proof of Theorem 3 (which is the same proof that appears here), once you've got your sequence $y_k$ (it's also worth noting that we assume $y_k$ is increasing, by the way), you're implicitly using the fact that if $k < l$ then $x_n-\mathrm{max}(y_k) < x_n-\mathrm{max}(y_l)$ (i.e. that bigger members of the sequence $y_k$ must have bigger $x_n$-maximum).
 This seems to me to be crucial for the step where you say that any $x_n-\mathrm{max}(y_k)$ is greater than or equal to the $k$-th element of $A$.
-At least I don&#039;t see how else to justify this step without the stronger assumption on $x_n$, which in any case doesn&#039;t affect either the veracity of the theorem nor the main ideas of its proof.
+At least I don't see how else to justify this step without the stronger assumption on $x_n$, which in any case doesn't affect either the veracity of the theorem nor the main ideas of its proof.
-  On another note, I have to say that I don&#039;t agree with a sentence that you wrote on the second paragraph of Section 1: that &quot;it should be straighforward to extend the two results to countable semigroups with finite-to-one multiplication maps in general&quot;.
-I don&#039;t think this is straighforward at all!
-The core of the issue is again the same Theorem 1, of Blass and Hindman, saying that a strongly summable ultrafilter has a base of sets $\mathrm{FS}(x_n)$ where the addition &quot;behaves like disjoint union&quot;.
-This is a theorem that was only recently generalized to most abelian groups, but fails badly for example in the Boolean group $([\omega]^{&lt;\omega},\bigtriangleup)$ (those are results of mine, hehe) (and I don&#039;t think anyone has any idea of what happens in non-abelian semigroups, though in a recent paper of Hindman and Lakeshia Legette Jones the case of the free semigroup is partially dealt with).
-In fact, it&#039;s possible to construct, on the Boolean group, a strongly summable ultrafilter that&#039;s not additively isomorphic to any union ultrafilter, so this is as far as one can get from &quot;sums behaving like disjoint unions&quot; (this is all in here: http://arxiv.org/abs/1306.5421 ).
+  On another note, I have to say that I don't agree with a sentence that you wrote on the second paragraph of Section 1: that <q>it should be straighforward to extend the two results to countable semigroups with finite-to-one multiplication maps in general</q>.
+I don't think this is straighforward at all!
+The core of the issue is again the same Theorem 1, of Blass and Hindman, saying that a strongly summable ultrafilter has a base of sets $\mathrm{FS}(x_n)$ where the addition <q>behaves like disjoint union</q>.
+This is a theorem that was only recently generalized to most abelian groups, but fails badly for example in the Boolean group $([\omega]^{ < \omega},\bigtriangleup)$ (those are results of mine, hehe) (and I don't think anyone has any idea of what happens in non-abelian semigroups, though in a recent paper of Hindman and Lakeshia Legette Jones the case of the free semigroup is partially dealt with).
+In fact, it's possible to construct, on the Boolean group, a strongly summable ultrafilter that's not additively isomorphic to any union ultrafilter, so this is as far as one can get from <q>sums behaving like disjoint unions</q> (this is all in here: http://arxiv.org/abs/1306.5421 ).
 I believe it would be interesting to see if this crazy ultrafilter is rapid or not...
   * **David Fernandez**, 2014/02/11
   Hi again, Peter.
   It’s been some months since I posted my comment above.
 Now I can say that your result is also true for strongly summable ultrafilters on the Boolean group (I just proved it, and I plan to add it to my preprint linked to above).
 That, together with your result, takes care of all abelian groups: so rapidity follows from strong summability in any such group (hence in any abelian cancellative semigroup as well).